Professor Julie Beadle-Brown (Kent)

 Amritpal Rehill (LSE)

 Amritpal is a research officer based within the Care Policy and Evaluation Centre at LSE.
-His work has primarily centred on: the economic impacts of dementia, for both individuals with dementia and their carers; and quantitative analyses of individual level data.
+His work has primarily centred on quantitative analyses focusing on caring and the economic impacts of dementia.
 He has worked on a number of economic evaluations for randomised controlled trials, contributing to the quantitative analysis and costing of service receipt data.
+He is currently working towards a PhD considering the determinants and consequences of carer self-identification.

 Sam Rickman (LSE)